firehol/firehol/doc/README.md

 Uniqueness of anchors
 ---------------------
-For the single-page HTML output, the anchors which are referenced must be globally unique, not just within a files.
+For the single-page HTML output, the anchors which are referenced must be globally unique, not just within a file.
 This means whenever an internal link is created, the section to which it refers must be uniquely named.